 Make sure you add your teacher certification in a special section, way up high.

-Expert Hint: Write a cover letter.
+Expert Hint: Learn how to write a cover letter and do it.
 About 40% of hiring managers ignore resumes for educators without them.

 To write an education resume that works: